Minnesota Truck Accident Lawyer

 What Do You Get In a Lawsuit?

 All injury lawsuits against a trucking company or driver will award the plaintiff damages.
 This is a monetary amount based on several factors.
 The plaintiff may be awarded economic, non-economic and punitive damages as a result of the truck accident.

 These relate to the incalculable damages such as “pain and suffering”.
 The jury awards an amount they think appropriate for the case.

 Trucking injury cases can be complicated.
-A knowledgeable lawyer is needed.
-A dedicated personal injury lawyer from our firm will help you realize your case and the get the most out of it in court or in settlement.
+A knowledgeable Minnesota truck accident lawyer is needed.
+A dedicated Minnesota personal injury lawyer from McEwen & Kestner will help you realize your case and the get the most out of it in court or in settlement.
 You can call today for a free consultation.